Faculty Identities Matter

 Being Your Authentic Self in the Classroom

-Educators often help their students negotiate their identities in the classroom and work hard to create safe classroom norms where all students are respected.
+As faculty, we often help our students negotiate their identities in the classroom and work hard to create safe classroom norms where all students are respected.

-Faculty too must navigate their way through the sometimes tricky maze of disclosing their own identity and deciding how much to share about themselves.
-In this interactive session, we will consider how identity works in the classroom.
-By "identity" we mean the many ways that we both identify ourselves (e.g., teacher, parent, student, etc.) and the ways we are identified (e.g., black, lesbian, nerd, etc.).
-Questions of identity affect all that we do in the university such as teachers, learners, and scholars.
-Through discussion and analysis of critical case studies, we will examine our own identities, discuss skills and supports regarding "coming out" in relation to both LGBT identities and other identities.
-By modeling critical thinking standards and elements, participants will have the opportunity to practice reflective critical thinking, which informs practices that support their students' critical thinking practices.
+Faculty, too, must navigate their way through the sometimes tricky maze of disclosing their own identity and deciding how much to share about themselves.
+In this interactive session, we will consider how our identity works in the classroom.
+By “identity” we mean the many ways that we both identify ourselves (e.g. teacher, parent, student, etc.) and the ways we are identified (e.g. Black, lesbian, nerd, etc.).

 In this workshop, you will experience opportunities to: